Landlord Tips & Tricks

 Can a landlord demand that a tenant cover the cost of painting?

 For routine maintenance, a landlord typically needs to repaint a rental property every few years.
-They are unable to deduct painting expenses from a security deposit in that situation.
+They may be unable to deduct painting expenses from a security deposit in that situation.
 Only in cases where a tenant has painted over the original color or damaged the walls may a landlord use a security deposit to cover painting expenses.

 Prior to painting a rental property, tenants should always review their Lease Agreement.
 They should ask their landlords if their lease doesn't specifically state whether they can paint.
 Following the terms of the lease is the best way to get your security deposit back when the lease is up.